Alla Tedesca

 How to order:

+First, download a book order form.
+For Word.docx format click here, and for Word.doc format click here.
 Fill in the form and send it to me in either Word or PDF format, stating that you wish to make an order, and I shall send you a Paypal link to make payment.
 I also accept payment via Bank Transfer.
 Before ordering, please read my publications terms and conditions.
-Orders are only confirmed on receipt of payment.
+Orders are confirmed on receipt of payment.

 Please note: this is the final edition of this book: it will not be reprinted, either as a paperback or hardback.
 Likewise, there will be no digital version of this edition, either on Amazon or in PDF format.
 When all 300 copies are sold out, that’s it.